drussell1974/cssow/docker/README.md

 ## About the teacher-web/Dockerfile file

-From the python:3 image, runs pip to install django the cssow modules mysqlclient, djangorestframework and selenium
+From the python:3 image, runs pip to dependencies for running django web server

-Runs the server on port 8002
+Runs the server on port 8002 exposed as 8002

 ## Troubleshooting